Wyoming County Bargain and Sale Deed Without Covenants Form

 Are these forms guaranteed to be recordable in Wyoming County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Wyoming County that you need to transfer you would only need to order our forms once for all of your properties in Wyoming County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Wyoming County you only need to order once.

 In New York, title to real property can be transferred from one party to another by executing a bargain and sale deed without covenant against grantor.
 This type of deed is statutory under NY Real Prop.
 Law Section 258 Statutory Form B. A bargain and sale deed without covenant conveys whatever interest the grantor holds in the property at the time of execution (NY Real Prop.
 Law Section 258 (Statutory Form B)).